-Freelancers' Questions: Can I take holiday or sick leave?
+Freelancers' Questions: Can I take paid sick or holiday leave?

 A worker is an individual contracted to provide services personally, other than in circumstances where the individual is genuinely in business on his/her own account, and the engager is not a client or customer of a business carried on by the engager.

-You will note it follows that paid leave taken immediately after 12 busy working weeks will be paid at a higher rate than if taken immediately after 12 relatively slack working weeks.
+It's also important to note that the pay that you receive after immediately after 12 busy working weeks will be much higher than if taken immediately after 12 relatively slow working weeks.

 - Save on termination of the engagement, you cannot demand payment in lieu – you have to actually take the period of leave, in order to be entitled to holiday pay.